Skip to main content

 Technical Analysis

 CVE-2025-12713 is a stored Cross-Site Scripting (XSS) vulnerability identified in the Soundslides plugin for WordPress, developed by wpoets.
-This vulnerability exists in all versions up to and including 1.4.2 due to improper neutralization of input during web page generation, specifically insufficient sanitization and escaping of user-supplied attributes within the soundslides shortcode.
-An attacker with Contributor-level privileges or higher can inject arbitrary JavaScript code into pages by manipulating shortcode attributes.
-Because the malicious script is stored persistently, it executes in the context of any user who views the infected page, potentially compromising user sessions, stealing credentials, or performing unauthorized actions on behalf of the victim.
-The vulnerability has a CVSS 3.1 base score of 6.4, reflecting medium severity, with an attack vector of network, low attack complexity, requiring privileges but no user interaction, and impacting confidentiality and integrity with a scope change.
-No public exploits have been reported yet, but the risk remains significant given the common use of WordPress and the Soundslides plugin in content publishing.
-The vulnerability highlights the importance of proper input validation and output encoding in web applications to prevent XSS attacks.
+The vulnerability arises from improper neutralization of user-supplied input in the soundslides shortcode, where attributes are not sufficiently sanitized or escaped before being rendered on web pages.
+This flaw allows authenticated attackers with Contributor-level privileges or higher to inject arbitrary JavaScript code into pages or posts.
+Because the malicious script is stored persistently, it executes in the context of any user who views the infected page, potentially compromising user sessions, stealing cookies, or performing unauthorized actions on behalf of users.
+The vulnerability affects all versions up to and including 1.4.2.
+The CVSS v3.1 base score is 6.4, reflecting medium severity, with an attack vector of network, low attack complexity, requiring privileges (PR:L), no user interaction, and a scope change (S:C).
+The impact includes limited confidentiality and integrity loss but no availability impact.
+No public exploits are known at this time, and no official patches have been released yet.
+The vulnerability was published on November 27, 2025, with the reservation date on November 4, 2025.
+The issue is categorized under CWE-79, which covers improper input neutralization leading to XSS.
+Since WordPress is widely used in Europe, especially by media and publishing sectors, this vulnerability poses a tangible risk to organizations relying on the Soundslides plugin for multimedia content presentation.

 Potential Impact